-This must-see epic depicts the birth of Islam.
-In the 7th century Mohammed is visited by Angel Gabriel who urges him to lead the people of Mecca and worship God.
+In the 7th century, Mohammed, Peace Be Upon Him, is visited by Angel Gabriel who urges him to lead the people of Mecca and worship God.
 But they're exiled in Medina before returning to ...
 See full summary »

 In the Fascist Italy Pre-World War II of Benito Mussolini, the cruel General Rodolfo Graziani is directly assigned by Il Duce to fight in the colonial war in Libya to vanquish the Arab nation.
 However, his troops are frequently defeated by the national leader Omar Mukhtar and his army of Bedouins.
 But the Butcher of Ethiopia and Libya uses a dirty war against the natives, slaughtering children, women and aged people, to subdue Mukhtar.
 Written by

 Stars Oliver Reed and Anthony Quinn share only about five minutes of screen time together in a picture that has a total running time of about between 156 and 173 minutes depending on the cut.
 See more »

 Mussolini is talking to Graziani in the opening when he looks the map of Libya, and says that all the green land is for Italy, but this is a topographical map that shows land greener as it becomes lower by sea level.
 90% of the area of Libya is desert.
 See more »